EzyGang/py-cachify/docs/cached-decorator.md

 # `cached` decorator

 The cached decorator is designed to cache the result of a function and retrieve the cached result for subsequent calls, based on a specified key.
 It also supports setting a time-to-live (TTL) for the cached values.

+The returned function value should be picklable, i.e. a pydantic's `BaseModel` subclasses are picklable, but a Django's `Response` is not.
+There is an [issue](https://github.com/EzyGang/py-cachify/issues/46) present to implement an ability to provide custom encoders/decoders to extend the possible applications.

 It detects the type of function that it is being applied to automatically using a compatible cache client for it (sync or async).

-__TYPE CHECKS__: Currently there is no way (*or we haven't found one*) to correctly type annotate a decorator so that you won't have to ignore or cast the results of a function the decorator is being applied to.
+__TYPE CHECKING__: Currently there is no way (*or we haven't found one*) to correctly type annotate a decorator so that you won't have to ignore or cast the results of a function the decorator is being applied to.
 In order to use specific decorator to match your runtime you can import the desired one with:
 ```python